 The types of bags specified in this standard have been developed after extensive trials keeping in view the guidelines provided by the International Labour Organization (ILO) for not permitting manual carriage of weight exceeding 50 kg by the workers and consumers for their safety.
 In addition, care has been taken to restrict the use of batching oil in the manufacture of bags to safer limit so as to minimize its adverse impact on the contents.
 Two of the varieties also specifies a food grade loose liner to be used in order to protect the contents from adverse impact of oil and moisture.

-The composition of the committee responsible for the formulation of this standard is listed in Annex C.
+The composition of the Committee responsible for the formulation of this standard is given in Annex B.

 For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision).’
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.

-IS 15138 : 2024

 Indian Standard

-IS 15138 : 2010 TEXTILES — JUTE BAGS FOR PACKING 50 KG SUGAR — SPECIFICATION
+TEXTILES — JUTE BAGS FOR PACKING 50 KG SUGAR — SPECIFICATION

 ( Second Revision )